Optimal Adaptive Learning in Uncontrolled Restless Bandit Problems: Introduction

 \section{Introduction}

 In an {\em uncontrolled restless bandit problem} (URBP) there is a set of arms indexed by $1,2,\ldots,K$, whose state process is discrete and follows a discrete time Markov rule independent of each other.
-There is a user/player who chooses one arm at each of the discrete time steps, gets the reward and observes the current state of the selected arm.
-The control action, i.e., the arm selection, does not affect the state transitions, therefore the system dynamics is uncontrolled.
-However, it is both used to exploit the instantaneous reward and to decrease the uncertainty about the current state of the system by exploring.
-Thus, the optimal policy should balance the tradeoff between exploration and exploitation.
+There is a user/player who chooses one arm at each of the discrete time steps, gets a reward dependent on the state of the arm, and observes the current state of the selected arm.
+The control action, i.e., the arm selection, does not affect the state transition, therefore the underlying system dynamics is uncontrolled. {However, judicious arm selections allow the player to obtain high instantaneous reward (exploitation) and decrease the uncertainty about the current state of the system (exploration), and the key in designing an optimal policy lies in a good balance between exploration and exploitation. }

-If the structure of the system, i.e., the state transition probabilities and the rewards of the arms are known, then the optimal policy can be found by dynamic programming for any finite horizon.
-In the case of infinite horizon, stationary optimal policies can be found for the discounted problem by using the contraction properties of the dynamic programming operator.
-For the infinite horizon average reward problem, stationary optimal policies can be found under some assumptions on the transition probabilities \cite{platzman1980, hsu2006}.
-In this paper, we assume that initially the player has no knowledge about the transition probabilities of the arms.
-Therefore, the problem we consider is a learning problem rather than an optimization problem given the structure of the system.
-Our assumption is consistent with the fact that in most of the systems, the player does not have a perfect model for the system at the beginning but learns the model over time.
-For example, in a cognitive radio network, initially the player (secondary user) may not know how the primary user activity evolves over time, or in a target tracking system, initially the statistics of movement of the target may be unknown.
-Thus, our goal is to design learning algorithms with fastest convergence rate, i.e., minimum regret where regret of a learning policy at time $t$ is defined as the difference between reward of the optimal policy for the undiscounted $t$-horizon problem with full information about the system model and the undiscounted reward of the learning policy up to time $t$.
+If the structure of the system, i.e., the state transition probabilities and the rewards of the arms are known, then the optimal policy for an infinite horizon problem can be found by using dynamic programming.
+In the case of infinite horizon with discounted reward, stationary optimal policies can be found by using contraction properties of the dynamic programming operator.
+For the infinite horizon average reward case, stationary optimal policies can be found under some assumptions on the transition probabilities \cite{platzman1980, hsu2006}.

-In this paper, we show that when the transition probability between any two states of the same arm is always positive, an algorithm with logarithmic regret uniform in time with respect to the optimal policy for the finite time undiscounted problem with known transition probabilities exist.
-We also claim that logarithmic order is the best achievable order for URBP.
-To the best of our knowledge this paper is the first attempt to extend the optimal adaptive learning in MDPs to partially observable Markov decision processes (POMDP), in which there are countably many information states.